DG – Dogging

 CV – Vehicle Loading Crane

 High Risk Licences are valid for 5 years.
 The 5 years starts from the date of issue.
-For further information on renewing or adding classes to your High Risk Work Licence, please refer to the Department of Commerce/WorkSafe website.
+For further information on renewing or adding classes to your High Risk Work Licence, please refer to the Department of Mines, Industry Regulation and Safety (DMIRS) website.

 No, any cards ‘tickets’ that were issued prior to the implementation of the High Risk Work Licences that commenced on the 1st October 2007 have expired.